 Is your business prepared for the worst?
 A good disaster recovery plan can make the difference in the continuity of your business after the worst.
 Business depends on the information technology that populates every office, and an IT-related disaster can be a real disaster for your business.
-Disasters effecting your IT infrastructure can come from natural disasters, especially if you’re in an area with extreme weather changes, a system breach that can shut down the system or a ransomware attack that can disrupt your business.
+Disasters affecting your IT infrastructure can come from natural disasters, especially if you’re in an area with extreme weather changes.
+A system breach can shut down the system, or a ransomware attack can disrupt your business.

 Assessing your business’s needs, budget and IT environment

 A successful recovery plan is one that is truthful, accurate and something you can stick to.
-This starts with understanding your businesses IT needs, the current IT Environment and budget – the more comprehensive the better.
+Your DRP starts with understanding your business’s IT needs, the current IT Environment and budget – the more comprehensive, the better.
 Your assessment should account for people (employees and customers), processes that are in place and the technology.

-This will help you visualize you company’s unique challenges when building a Disaster Recovery Plan.
+Your assessment will help you visualize your company’s unique challenges when building a Disaster Recovery Plan.
 Ultimately, you are looking for redundancy across all aspects of your organization and how each will react to different threat scenarios.

 Get a handle on your data

-You can also consider additional redundancy in your companies IT environment with virtualization, a method of isolating the data and applications from the desktop using a remote central server.
-Services can also be put in place for telework capabilities, giving your users the ability to access information from mobile phones, tablets and personal computers outside of your IT environment.
-Microsoft Office 365 is an example of an easily deployable tool that can give your company continuity in case of a disaster, but that you will be able to use to efficiently build your business.
+You can also consider additional redundancy in your company’s IT environment with virtualization, a method of isolating the data and applications from the desktop using a remote central server.
+Services can also be put in place for teleworking capabilities, giving your users the ability to access information from mobile phones, tablets and personal computers outside of your IT environment.
+Microsoft Office 365 is an example of an easily deploy-able tool that can give your company continuity in case of a disaster, but that you will be able to use to build your business efficiently.

-Once you have made a disaster recovery plan, it is important to test it and find any vulnerabilities or is any systems isn’t working as it should.
-It’s also important to communicate your plan with your users so they know what to do when the worst happens.
-Knowing how you Disaster Recovery Plan works will also give you assurance the plan will be effective as well as you and your staff are comfortable with what needs to be done.
+Once you have a disaster recovery plan, it is essential to test it and find any vulnerabilities or if any system isn’t working as it should.
+It’s also important to communicate your plan to your users, so they know what to do when the worst happens.
+Understanding how you Disaster Recovery Plan works will also assure you the plan will be effective, as well as you and your staff, are comfortable with what needs to be done.

 A managed services provider can help you at any step.
-The talented technicians at Next Digital are able to help you at any stage of your disaster recovery plan: be can help access your IT environment and identify vulnerabilities, we will help you find the best options to add redundancy to your business and improve efficiency of your IT infrastructure and staff, we can maintain your existing infrastructure and assess your existing Disaster Recovery Plan to see how we can improve it.
-Our NextGen Security is a three pronged approach to mitigating cyber-attacks: Prevent, Detect and Respond.
-Next Digital also provides a Cloud Backup service that is user and wallet friendly.
+The talented technicians at Next Digital can help you at any stage of your disaster recovery plan.
+We can help assess your IT environment and identify vulnerabilities; we will help you find the best options to add redundancy to your business and improve the efficiency of your IT infrastructure and staff, we can maintain your existing infrastructure and assess your current Disaster Recovery Plan to see how we can improve it.
+Our NextGen Security is a three-pronged approach to mitigating cyber-attacks: Prevent, Detect and Respond.
+Next Digital also provides a Cloud Backup service that is user and wallet-friendly.
 Please contact Next Digital today to see how we can protect you, your data and get your business up and running after a disaster.